-All applicants are asked to state whether they have a disability or special needs.
+All applicants are asked to state whether they have a disability, learning difficulty, or mental health condition.
 They select the appropriate option from a list and can provide more details to support their needs in a free text box.
 The response is sent to providers as a code; the applicant does not know the code for their response.
 A code other than A means the applicant has indicated some form of disability and special arrangements or facilities may be needed.

-The codes for disabilities, special needs and medical conditions are:
+The codes for disabilities, special needs and medical conditions and mental health conditions are:

-- A No disability - B You have a social/communication impairment such as Asperger's syndrome/other autistic spectrum disorder - C You are blind or have a serious visual impairment uncorrected by glasses - D You are deaf or have a serious hearing impairment - E You have a long standing illness or health condition such as cancer, HIV, diabetes, chronic heart disease, or epilepsy - F You have a mental health condition, such as depression, schizophrenia or anxiety disorder - G You have a specific learning difficulty such as dyslexia, dyspraxia or AD(H)D - H You have physical impairment or mobility issues, such as difficulty using your arms or using a wheelchair or crutches - I You have a disability, impairment or medical condition that is not listed above - J You have two or more impairments and/or disabling medical conditions
+A No disability

+- B You have a social/communication impairment such as Asperger's syndrome/other autistic spectrum disorder - C You are blind or have a serious visual impairment uncorrected by glasses - D You are deaf or have a serious hearing impairment - E You have a long standing illness or health condition such as cancer, HIV, diabetes, chronic heart disease, or epilepsy - F You have a mental health condition, such as depression, schizophrenia or anxiety disorder - G You have a specific learning difficulty such as dyslexia, dyspraxia or AD(H)D - H You have physical impairment or mobility issues, such as difficulty using your arms or using a wheelchair or crutches - I You have a disability, impairment or medical condition that is not listed above - J You have two or more impairments and/or disabling medical conditions

-We process all applications in the same way irrespective of any disability.
+We process all applications in the same way irrespective of any disability or support need identified.
 It is your responsibility to identify potential needs and make any special arrangements prior to making any formal offer.